gideonadeti/image-processing-service/README.md

 # Image Processing Service

-A service that allows users to upload and process images
+A backend system similar to Cloudinary that allows users to upload images, apply transformations, and view or download the results.

 ## Features